Vampaier2/Born2beroot-/README.md

 2. What does each partition do?
+**LVM** stands for Logical Volume Manager.
+It's a system used in Linux for managing disk storage more flexibly than traditional partitioning.

    	- **LVMGroup-root (/) (root directory)**
 		- Purpose: The main system partition; contains core OS files, binaries, libraries, etc.